leozhangcs/leozhangcs.github.io/index.md

 ### News

+- [Dec-25] Thrilled to share that I have been promoted to __Associate Professor__ at Griffith University!

 - [Dec-25] Our new work __Poisoning-based Link Inference Attacks Against Federated Graph Neural Networks__ has been accepted to the _26th Privacy Enhancing Technologies Symposium (PETS 2026)_!
 Congrats to Guizhen!

 - [Nov-25] Three of our works have been accepted to AAAI-26.
 Congrats to Lulu, Yuhang and Shuyu!